Methodology

 15%

-How quickly can a normal operator connect content, configure handoff, and publish a useful first version?
+How quickly can the target user connect content, configure handoff, publish a useful version, and maintain it after launch?

 15%

-Does it fit the way small teams actually handle support, leads, inboxes, and escalation?
+Does it fit the way that audience actually handles support, leads, inboxes, quote requests, product questions, and escalation?

 15%